filecoin-project/filecoin-docs/content/en/storage-provider/architecture/reference-architectures/index.md

 ## Solo storage providing

-Please take a look at the presentation Benjamin Hoejsbo <!--TODO STEF who? where from? why should I trust him? -- Bob: existing text, probably to be removed-->gave where they examine solo storage provider setups.
+Please take a look at the presentation Benjamin Hoejsbo <!--TODO STEF who? where from? why should I trust him?
+Bob: existing text, probably to be removed--> gave where they examine solo storage provider setups.

 {{< youtube "LKMjCgo-fkA" >}}